roothch/PreenCut/README.md

 ## ⚡ Performance Tips
   - Use faster-whisper for shorter segments, use whisperx for faster processing
-  - Adjust WHISPER_BATCH_SIZE based on available VRAM
+  - Adjust WHISPER_BATCH_SIZE based on available VRAM when using whisperx
   - Use smaller model sizes for CPU-only systems
-  - If you don't need srt files, you could set ENABLE_ALIGNMENT=False to improve processing speed.
+  - set ENABLE_ALIGNMENT=False to improve processing speed if you don't need accurate subtitle timestamps

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.